Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Leave the head for last as most dogs aren't too eager to be touched on top of the head.

-- Go gradual.
-If at any time, your pup tries to nip, you are going too fast, and need to go back a few steps by touching less intensely.
+- Go gradually.
+If at any time, your pup tries to nip, you are going too fast in the process and need to go back a few steps by touching less intensely.

 - Repeat several times.